Cyfrin/Updraft/courses/advanced-foundry/2-how-to-create-an-NFT-collection/15-svg-deploy/+page.md

 ### SVG NFT Deploy Script

 In this lesson, we'll jump right into creating the script to deploy our MoodNFT collection.
-We'll look at how this can be used to upgrade our tests, making them more dynamic and we'll discuss the value of integration tesing.
+We'll look at how this can be used to upgrade our tests, making them more dynamic and we'll discuss the value of integration testing.

 To begin, we'll need to create the file `script/DeployMoodNft.s.sol` and fill it with our script boilerplate.